abdenlab/oxbow/docs/api/r.md

-# R API documentation
+# R API Reference

+## Arrow IPC readers

-The following functions return blobs of data in Arrow IPC format (formerly known as Feather).
+The following functions return binary blobs of data in Arrow IPC format (formerly known as Feather).
 To read the output into a `tibble` or Arrow table and interface with `dplyr` use the R [arrow](https://arrow.apache.org/docs/r/) package.
 For example:

 ```r
 library(oxbow)